mediamonks/channels/packages/channels/README.md

 ## Creating a Channels instance

-When creating a `Channels` object, two parameters are required: the location of the sound files, and the file extension to use:
+Before we can do anything, an instance of `Channels` has to be created.
+Two parameters are required: the location of the sound files, and the file extension to use:

 ```javascript
 new Channels({